ADVISORI Logo

 • Cloud Security Posture Management (CSPM) with PAM integration

-• Unified policies across all cloud environments
+• Uniform policies across all cloud environments

 • Automated compliance checks and remediation